Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

    transfer the remote participant of a call to another user, after having spoken to both users.

 Both calls used for the transfer must be locally held.
+After the operation, these calls will be ended, as indicated by a [call:stateChange][22] event.

-Both remote participants will see their call be unheld, and will be connected to one another after the operation.
-Both calls for the current user will be ended.
+Both remote participants will see their call be unheld by the operation, as indicated by a
+   [call:stateChange][22] event, and will be connected to one another afterwards.

+The progression of the operation will be tracked via the [call:operation][19] event.
+Both local calls will receive this event, since it is an operation on both calls, and the remote calls will receive it as if it were a "remote unhold" operation.

 **Parameters**